-Moving to France is a common dream, and for good reason.
-This beautiful, hospitable country boasts fine wine and delicious food, as well as stunning countryside, vibrant cities and a fabulous coastline.
-It’s a wonderful place to make a home.
+A place to live in France is a common dream, and for good reason: this beautiful, hospitable country is a wonderful place to make a home.
+There are taxes, though.

-In most countries, property tax refers to any tax concerning real estate.
-Broadly speaking, there are two main categories of French property taxes you need to know about - sales taxes, and maintenance taxes.
+Property tax refers to any tax concerning real estate.
+Broadly put, there are 2 main categories of French property taxes:

 Sales taxes are the ones you encounter when buying or selling property.
-They’re usually one-off payments, whereas maintenance taxes are paid regularly on property that you already own or rent.
+Maintenance taxes are paid regularly on property that you already own or rent.

 In France, many of the costs associated with property sales are folded into one big fee, which encompasses both taxes and other fees.

-However, French property maintenance taxes break down a bit further into two types - property ownership and residence.
-We’ll look at these in more detail in just a moment.
+However, French property maintenance taxes break down a bit further into 2 types:

 There are a few differences for residents and non-residents, but the bulk of the costs are the same for both.